Adult Classes and Workshops

 If using photos for source material, Students must provide their own photos.

-2B | Drawing and Painting I and II (In-Studio)
+2B | Drawing and Painting I and II

 REGISTRATION FOR THIS CLASS IS CURRENTLY FILLED.
 If you would like to be added to a waiting list for the class, please email Amanda Monroe at amonroe@woodmereartmuseum.org ASAP.

 Enjoy painting, drawing or a combination of both.
 Beginners will be taught how to “see” and not just look.
 Questions such as “where do I start?” will be answered.
 Learn what makes an interesting composition, how to shade and give your pictures character and depth.
-Beginning painters will learn color theory and mixing, how to handle paint and develop composition and basic techniques.
-More advanced students will continue to hone their skills through a combination of painting from real life as well as the classic method of artistic learning, copying from other artworks and photographs.
+Beginning painters will learn color theory and mixing, how to handle paint, composition and basic techniques.
+More advanced students will continue to hone their skills through a combination of painting from real life as well as the classic method of artistic learning: copying from other artworks and photographs.
 Demonstrations and individual instruction will be given to each student.
 Progress at your own pace in a relaxed atmosphere.

 If you are drawing,